leomotors/cocoa-discord/docs/index.md

 features:
   - title: Build by me, for me
-    details: It is used in all of my Discord Bots, most popular 'useful' ones are Harunon https://github.com/CarelessDev/harunon.js
+    details: It is used in all of my Discord Bots, most popular 'useful' one is Harunon (CarelessDev/harunon.js)
   - title: Build with TypeScript
     details: Fully Type Safe and power your discord bot development with IntelliSense
   - title: Cog System inspired by discord.py
     details: Get some fancy decorators on your functions and now it represents a slash command!
 (Message command also supported)
+  - title: Build in Slash Command Syncer
+    details: Slash Command Auto Sync is a feature that save you a lot of times on syncing them manually
 ---